image

 Operator

-Thank you for joining the Krystal Biotech's third quarter earnings conference call.
-This concludes today's event.
+Thank you.
+This does conclude today's conference call.
 You may disconnect your phone lines at this time and have a wonderful day.
 Thank you for your participation..

 ALL TRANSCRIPTS